criteo/criteo-api-python-sdk/sdks/marketingsolutions_2020-10/docs/AudienceApi.md

 # Examples for each auth method are provided below, use the example that
 # satisfies your auth use case.

-# Configure OAuth2 access token for authorization: Authorization
+# Configure OAuth2 access token for authorization: oauth
 configuration = criteo_api_marketingsolutions_v2020_10.Configuration(
     host = "https://api.criteo.com"
 )